-We love a good fusion food product and Fusion Jerky is at the top of our list for one of the most tasty fusion snacks in the market.
+We love a good fusion food product and Fusion Jerky is at the top of our list for one of the tastiest fusion snacks in the market.
 Founder KaiYen Mai has been in the snack game for years prior to launching Fusion Jerky.
 Mai took over her parent’s Asian snack business in 2003 and was working to expand the product line to be more appealing to mainstream American markets.
 The result was Fusion Jerky which launched in 2014.

 The idea for Fusion Jerky came to Mai as she was summiting Mt.
-Kilimanjaro, a grueling five to ten day hike through five unique climate zones.
+Kilimanjaro, a grueling five to ten-day hike through five unique climate zones.
 Fueling her body with nutrients was key to making it through the trek.
 Her diet consisted of high-calorie foods that were high in protein and good carbohydrates.
 Jerky was the perfect food on-the-go food for such a journey, it’s easy to transport and keep, and it packs a ton of protein.
 So how does she make a better jerky than what’s already out there in the market?

 Growing up in the Bay Area, Mai was inspired to fuse both her native Asian roots and American culture together.
-The result was an Asian inspired jerky.
+The result was an Asian-inspired jerky.
 What’s the difference between Asian and American jerky?
 Compared to American jerky, Asian jerky is more soft and tender in texture.
 Pair this with unique Asian flavors from family recipes that have been passed down for generations, Fusion Jerky is an experience incomparable to any you’ll find at your local store.

 Fusion Jerky is all-natural, gluten-free, high in protein, low in sodium, and does not contain any preservatives.
-If beef isn’t part of your diet, you’d be happy to learn that Fusion Jerky was also one of the first jerky brands to offer an all natural chicken jerky!
+If beef isn’t part of your diet, you’d be happy to learn that Fusion Jerky was also one of the first jerky brands to offer an all-natural chicken jerky!

 Fusion Jerky comes in nine flavors: Original Hickory, Cracked Pepper, Grilled Island Teriyaki, Chipotle Lime, Japanese BBQ, Garlic Jalapeno, Lemon Pepper, Rosemary Citrus, and Chili Basil.

-Fusion Jerky - Japanese BBQ Beef Jerky
+We recommend Fusion Jerky’s Japanese BBQ Beef Jerky – our personal fave.

 Me & The Bees Lemonade

 You’ve been hearing it more and more these days, we need to work together to save the bees!
-Bees are a very important part of our ecosystem, not only do they help pollinate flowers to make the world look prettier, they also produce that sweet sweet honey and most importantly, they pollinate ninety different food crops.
+Bees are a very important part of our ecosystem, not only do they help pollinate flowers to make the world look prettier, but they also produce that sweet sweet honey and most importantly, they pollinate ninety different food crops.
 One out of every three or four bites of food we eat is made possible by bees!
-Land development, electromagnetic pollution, and pesticides have been putting bees in harm's way making it hard for them to reproduce; it’s pretty simple, less bees equal less food.
+Land development, electromagnetic pollution, and pesticides have been putting bees in harm’s way making it hard for them to reproduce; it’s pretty simple, fewer bees equal less food.

 So how can you help save the bees?
 By purchasing a bottle of Me & The Bees Lemonade!
-At the tender age of 11, Mikaila Ulmer signed a deal with Whole Foods to sell her lemonade - what were you doing at the age of 11?!
+At the tender age of 11, Mikaila Ulmer signed a deal with Whole Foods to sell her lemonade – what were you doing at the age of 11?!
 The young entrepreneur came up with the idea for Me & The Bees Lemonade as an entry for a couple of children’s business competitions (the Acton Children’s Business Fair and Austin Lemonade Day).
-To help get her creative juices churning, Ulmer’s great grandma Helen sent her a cookbook which contained a recipe for flaxseed lemonade.
+To help get her creative juices churning, Ulmer’s great-grandma Helen sent her a cookbook that contained a recipe for flaxseed lemonade.
 Ulmer decided she would take the recipe and substitute the sugar with honey and would give a portion of the sales proceeds to help save the bees.
-The company has now been in business for more than ten years and Ulmer is doing her best juggling speaking events, publishing a book, and being a 15 year old in High School.
+The company has now been in business for more than ten years and Ulmer is doing her best juggling speaking events, publishing a book, and being a 15-year-old in High School.

 Me & The Bees Lemonade comes in five flavors: Original, Mint, Ginger, Iced Tea, and Prickly Pear.